BrentBauman86/yummy_brews-cli-app/README.md

-# YummyBrews

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/yummy_brews`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+YummyBrews-cli-app

+Welcome to the YummyBrews-cli-app!
+This app will allow you to explore a variety of delicious brews that you can check out and read up on.
+Dive in and check it out!

-## Installation
+Installation

 Add this line to your application's Gemfile: